-Quality control and validity of results on the cobas® 6800/8800 Systems
+Quality control and validity of results on the cobas® 6800/8800 systems software version 1.4

-- One negative control [(-) Ctrl] and two positive controls, a low positive control [EBV/BKV L (+) C] and a high positive control [EBV/BKV H (+) C] is processed with each batch. - In the cobas® 6800/8800 software and/or report, check for flags and their associated results to ensure the batch validity. - The batch is valid if no flags appear for all three controls, which includes one negative control and two positive controls: EBV/BKV L (+) C, EBV/BKV H (+) C. The negative control result is displayed as (-) Ctrl and the low and high positive controls are displayed as EBV/BKV L (+) C and EBV/BKV H (+) C.
+- One cobas° Buffer Negative Control [(-) Ctrl] and two cobas° EBV/NKV Positive Controls, a low positive control [EBV/BKV L (+) C] and a high positive control [EBV/BKV H (+) C] is processed with each batch. - In the software and/or report, check for flags and their associated results to ensure the batch validity. - All flags are described in the cobas° 6800/8800 systems User Assistance. - The batch is valid if no flags appear for all controls.
+If the batch is invalid, repeat testing of the entire batch is required.

-Invalidation of results is performed automatically by the cobas° 6800/8800 software based on negative and positive control failures.
+Validation of results is performed automatically by the instrument software based on control results.

-Control flags on the cobas® 6800/8800 Systems
+Control flags on the cobas® 6800/8800 systems with software version 1.4